Examples

 functions: static_check: handler: bolts:static_check inputs: torsor: { type: Torsor } diameter: { type: Length } outputs: sigma_eq: { type: Stress }

-fatigue_check: handler: bolts:fatigue_check description: Fatigue analysis using the Wöhler curve. resources: tier: medium # this one needs more memory inputs: load_cycles: { type: list[Torsor] } diameter: { type: Length } material: { type: literal["8.8", "10.9", "12.9"] } outputs: cycles_to_failure: { type: Float }
+fatigue_check: handler: bolts:fatigue_check description: Fatigue analysis using the Wöhler curve. resources: recommended: { cpu: 2, memory_mb: 4096 } # this one needs more memory timeout: 600 inputs: load_cycles: { type: list[Torsor] } diameter: { type: Length } material: { type: literal["8.8", "10.9", "12.9"] } outputs: cycles_to_failure: { type: Float }

 validate_assembly: handler: bolts:validate_assembly inputs: assembly: type: n_bolts: Integer spacing: Length torsor: Torsor outputs: verdict: { type: Boolean } reason: { type: String }Three functions, one image, independent typed I/O, per-function